danf8/Blackjack-game/README.md

 * Click 'Stand' button to end drawing and dealer will play.
 * At end of round please click place 'Bet' button then click 'Next round' button

-Please click the LINKHERE to launch the deployed app
+Please click the [LINK](https://danf8.github.io/Blackjack-game/) to launch the deployed app

 ##Future Enhancements
 * Add mobile design